-FLOODPLAIN MANAGEMENT REGULATIONS - means zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as a floodplain ordinance, grading ordinance and erosion control ordinance) and other applications of police power.
+FLOODPLAIN MANAGEMENT REGULATIONS - means zoning ORDERS, subdivision regulations, building codes, health regulations, special purpose ORDERS (such as a floodplain ORDER, grading ORDER and erosion control ORDER) and other applications of police power.
 The term describes such state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.